UAE Visa for Green Card Holders 2026 – Complete Guide to Apply Online, On Arrival & Transit Rules

 | Philippines | US Green Card holder | Pre-approved visa required |

-The determining factor is always your passport nationality — not your Green Card.
+The determining factor is always your passport nationality — not your residency .

 Countries Eligible for Visa-Free or Visa-On-Arrival Entry to UAE